serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 At this point, you'll need to mock fake data using [Faker](https://www.npmjs.com/package/faker).

-Before moving on, you'll also need to make sure your IAM Roles are set properly in the `serverless.yml`, so that Lambda can access DynamoDB.
+Before moving on, you'll also need to make sure your IAM Roles are set properly in the `serverless.yml`, so that Lambda can access DynamoDB (also defined in `serverless.yml`)

 #### Creating the GraphQL resolver